How to Wear All Your Wardrobe

 1. Review & Edit Your Wardrobe

-To start, it’s essential to know exactly what’s in your wardrobe.
-Set aside time for a thorough wardrobe audit.
-Pull out each piece and consider whether it suits your current style, fits well, and aligns with your lifestyle.
+To start it’s essential to know exactly what’s in your wardrobe.
+Set aside time for a thorough wardrobe review.
+Pull out each piece and consider whether it suits your current style, fits well, and aligns with your career or lifestyle.

 If your weight fluctuates, consider storing a few key items - like jeans or trosuers- in a different size.
-This way, you will have a few essentials ready without cluttering up your daily choices.
+It isn’t a sign of failure more a considered practical decision, then you will have a few essentials ready without cluttering up your daily choices.

 2. Emotional Attachments

 Wardrobes often hold more than just clothing; they carry memories.
-Sentimental pieces, from university sweatshirts to wedding dresses, can be hard to part with.
+Sentimental pieces, from university sweatshirts, to first dates outfits, first job suits to wedding dresses, can be hard to part with.
 If these items aren’t likely to be worn but hold a place in your heart, consider storing them separately in airtight containers.
 This way, they don’t take up valuable wardrobe space but are still preserved for the future.

 3. Shop with Intention